90 Follow-Up Email Subject Lines from Real Campaigns

 It can be a colleague of yours or someone from your team that you’ve collaborated with on various projects in the past and you know that they’ll give you constructive feedback.

-Alternatively, this subject line could also be relevant for job candidates that gave a presentation during a job interview.
+Alternatively, these subject lines could also be relevant for job candidates that gave a presentation during a job interview.

 No matter the case, writing to someone who saw your presentation and asking them if you forgot anything important is a great way for you to make sure that you actually didn’t, to get feedback, and to establish a relationship with them in case of a job interview.